SiriDB/siridb-server/help/help_alter_database.md

 drop_threshold
 --------------
 This value is used to protect you from accidentally dropping data from SiriDB.
-The threshold is a value between 0 and 1 (100%).
+The threshold is a value between 0 and 1 (0/100%).
 The threshold value is only checked against the pool receiving your query.
 The default threshold value is 1 (100%) but it might be a good idea to change this to a lower value.

 >**Note**
 >
->Currently the drop_threshold is only used for dropping series since this is
+>Currently the drop_threshold is only used for dropping series and shards
->the only drop statement which allows you to drop multiple series.
-In
+>because these are the only queries where we allow to drop multiple
->future we plan adding drop shards and maybe drop users/networks and then
->this threshold will also be used for these statements.
+>entries at once.

 Example:

-	# Do not allow dropping more than 10% of SiriDB data
+	# Do not allow dropping more than 10% series or shards at once
 	alter database set drop_threshold 0.1

 	# View the current threshold